-For example, it would not be appropriate to simply present an organisation's health and safety procedures as evidence towards Unit 7: Support environmental sustainability in a business environment, as it is not the learner's own work and does not evidence their understanding.
-It may be more appropriate for the learner and centre assessor to have a discussion about potential hazards and risks and how the policy relates to the Learning Outcome.
+For example, it would not be appropriate to simply present an organisation's health and safety policy as evidence towards Unit 30 Manage health and safety in own area of responsibility, as it is not the learner's own work and does not evidence their understanding.
+It may be more appropriate for the learner and centre assessor to have a discussion about health and safety and how the policy relates to the Learning Outcome.
 This could include examples from the learner's own experience which could be used as evidence for specific learning outcomes.
 This discussion could then be assessed and recorded as evidence.